craigmiller160/db-backup-service/README.md

 ## Overview

-This application will run on a set interval and run `pg_dump` commands against the Postgres database, creating an archive of database backup files in a destination directory.
+This application will run on a set interval and execute database backups.

 ## Terraform Environment Variables